YP’s Windara Reef is at the forefront of providing new “blue economy” jobs and boosting ecotourism through marine habitat restoration.

 The 4ha Stage 1 of the project was completed in June 2017 and 30,000 adult native oysters were embedded across the 15 limestone structures in January this year.

 Work on Stage 2 began in late August and was completed [in September 2018].
 It involved placing almost 10,000 tonnes of limestone boulders, each about the size of a soccer ball, to form 144 reefs across the remaining 16ha area.

-The final part of the project will include seeding the Stage 2 section with seven million one-month-old native oyster spat in December.
+The final part of the project included seeding the Stage 2 section with seven million one-month-old native oyster spat in November.